sarahshatto/learning-journal/ReadReflection06.md

       - Ex. true / false

 -Numbers can also be used for tasks like moving an element on a page or determining the size of a screen

+## Using a variable to store a number

+- Define the variables to be used

+Ex:

+Var price;
+Var quantity;
+Var total;

+- Assign value to the defined variables

+price = 5;
+quantity = 14;
+total = price * quantity;

+-Another way to define variables is to define a variable based off of corresponding HTML that is linked.

+Ex: <br>

+var el=document.getElementById('cost');
+el.textContent = '$' + total;

+- This first line of code looks for an element in the html with the Id of 'cost' identified and defines the "el" variable with whatever was identified.

+- The second line takes that "el" variable and replaces with the identified value, and uses the value in the equation listed.

+## Using a variable to store a boolean

+- boolean variables can only have a value of true/false.
+- can be correlated with CSS rules that indicate a visual representation for true/false value

+- popular use: When the value can only be true/false, or 1/0
+- another popular use is to use boolean variables in paths, where the true/false result will send people into different paths.

+## Shorthand for defining variables:
+- Examples on Page 67

+- You can change the values of a variable within the same script.
+  - No need to use the var ____ line, you can just take the existing value and use an = to equate it to something else.

+  ## Rules for naming variables:

+1. Name must begin with a letter, $, or _.
+Cannot be a number.
+1. No dashes or periods
+1. Cannot use keywords or reserved words.
+1. Case sensitive.
+1. Use a name that indicates what kind of data the variable will be storing.
+1. Use CamelCase.
+Ex: FirstName, LastName